Moesif/moesifwsgi/README.md

 returns a dictionary (must be able to be encoded into JSON).
 This allows your to associate this event with custom metadata.
 For example, you may want to save a VM instance_id, a trace_id, or a tenant_id with the request.
-The custom metadata can include response body and response headers from environ
+The custom metadata can include response body and response headers from environ where the custom response body could be json or base64 encoded.
 ```
 environ['moesif_response_body'] # get response body
 environ['moesif_response_headers'] # get response headers